Guiroos/critical-links-project/README.md

 | `deletedDate` | `Date`

-Os livros possuem as seguintes propriedades:
+As classes possuem as seguintes propriedades:

 | Propriedades   | Tipo
 | :---------- | :---------